-Every teacher is responsible and accountable for the progress and development of all children in their class even where pupils access support from teaching assistants or specialist staff.
+Every teacher is responsible and accountable for the progress and development of all children in their class even where pupils access support specialist staff or outside agencies.

 Teaching and supporting children with SEND is therefore a whole school responsibility requiring a whole school response.
 Meeting the needs of children with SEND requires partnership working between all those involved - Local Authority (LA), school, parents/carers, children, children's services and all other agencies.